-Award seats are not always going to be available on any given flight (except maybe Southwest), but that’s fine.
+Award seats are not always going to be available on any given flight (except maybe Southwest and JetBlue).
 While it’s always good to plan ahead and book as soon as you have the points and the seat is available, not all airlines release their award space at the same time.
 Click here for more info.
 That post is specific to American Airlines, but the general principles about award ticket availability apply to almost every airline.

 Award seat availability is probably the most limiting factor of award travel

 I can teach you how to earn points all day.
 I can go through all of the airline partners of Chase Ultimate Rewards and American Express Membership Rewards and tell you the best partner to get the lowest redemption cost for any given destination.
-But at the end of the day, if there are no award tickets available, I cannot make airlines release more award seats.
-It is very important to keep that in mind.
+But at the end of the day, if there are no award tickets available, there is no way to make airlines release more award seats.

 - If you have transferable points, check other airline partners

 - Start your search as early as possible.
 You’re a lot more likely to find tickets if you are 6 months out vs. 2 months out.